build-on-aws/content/tutorials/tutorials/manage-multiple-aws-accounts-terraform-github-actions/index.md

 ---
 If you've ever had to manually manage infrastructure for multiple AWS accounts, you know how much work this can be if done by hand.
 Never mind all the documentation, onboarding of new team members, mistakes made along the way, and that Friday evening spent manually fixing production after one step in the deployment document had a missing step.

 This guide will focus on showing you a way to manage multiple AWS accounts with [Terraform](https://www.terraform.io/) and [GitHub Actions](https://github.com/features/actions), and keep the 3 environments (dev, test, and prod) infrastructure in sync.
 If you want to take a look at all the code, or clone it to play locally, you can do so via the [main repo](https://github.com/build-on-aws/multiple-accounts-with-terraform-github-actions-main) (`git clone https://github.com/build-on-aws/multiple-accounts-with-terraform-github-actions-main.git`) and [base-environments repo](https://github.com/build-on-aws/multiple-accounts-with-terraform-github-actions-base-environments) (`git clone https://github.com/build-on-aws/multiple-accounts-with-terraform-github-actions-base-environments.git`).
-It is based on the [BOA328 re:Invent talk](https://www.youtube.com/watch?v=P6Ngme9KBqs) by [Emily Freeman](https://twitter.com/editingemily), [Julie Gunderson](https://twitter.com/Julie_Gund), and [Cobus Bernard](https://twitter.com/cobusbernard) - apologies for the audio, there were issues on the day.
+It's based on the [BOA328 re:Invent talk](https://www.youtube.com/watch?v=P6Ngme9KBqs) by [Emily Freeman](https://twitter.com/editingemily), [Julie Gunderson](https://twitter.com/Julie_Gund), and [Cobus Bernard](https://twitter.com/cobusbernard) - apologies for the audio, there were issues on the day.
 We will cover the following topics in this guide:

 - Use [Amazon OpenID Connect](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc.html) to allow access from GitHub Actions to our AWS account without creating / managing long-lived credentials
 - Using S3 as a backend for Terraform [state files](https://developer.hashicorp.com/terraform/language/state)